Jianf-Wang/NP-Match/README.md

 python npmatch.py --c config/npmatch/npmatch_imagenet_100000.yaml
 ```

-For the pertrained models, I did not save them, and I do not have enough computational resources at present.
-The pretrained models will be relased once we have enough resources for training.
+For the pertrained models, they were not saved.
+The pretrained models will be relased later once we have enough resources for training.

 Citation
 -----------------